woniland/ski_jump/instructions/3-Engineer.md

 Your main task will to do the actual fitting, based on the datasets provided by the Programmer.

+You will work on the `src/fit.py` file - take a look there!

 ### Fitting

 We _assume_ the dataset describes a ski jump under the influence of gravity.